Poolsbrook Country Park

 The park is open to pedestrians 24 hours a day all year round and closes at dusk to vehicles.

 The Coffee Stop Café in the pavilion, serves hot and cold drinks and food.
-The cafe is usually open Tuesday to Sunday from 10am to 4pm with extended opening hours during school holidays.

 There are adequate public conveniences (open daily).